felores/kie-ai-mcp-server/README.md

 # Kie.ai MCP Server

-**Access State of the Art AI models at half the price using one MCP Server.
-Generate videos, images, music, and audio with the latest generative AI technologies using a developer-friendly API.**
+**Access State of the Art AI models at half the price using one MCP Server.** Generate videos, images, music, and audio with the latest generative AI technologies using a developer-friendly API.

+Kie.ai offers **30-50% lower cost** than competitors with 99.9% uptime and 24/7 human support.

 ## 🚀 **Quick Start - Add to Your MCP Client**